JanusDNA: A Powerful Bi-directional Hybrid DNA Foundation Model: JanusDNA

 The forward and backward representations generated by these layers are fused using FlexAttention \cite{pytorch_flexattention}, an optimized attention mechanism that supports sparse masks with reduced memory consumption.
 This fusion enables the model to integrate both local and long-range global information streams, resulting in a comprehensive bidirectional representation for improved performance.

 \paragraph{Reverse Complement} In the double-helix DNA structure, each strand contains semantically equivalent information, with the \emph{reverse complement} (RC) of a strand oriented in the opposite direction and its bases complemented relative to the \emph{forward} strand (A paired with T, and C paired with G) \cite{caduceus}.
 However, recognizing both the forward and RC versions of non-palindromic motifs, such as \emph{GATA} and \emph{TATC}, poses a significant challenge, as it is akin to learning two distinct motifs \cite{zhou2022towards}.
 To address this, we adopt a post-hoc reverse complement representation strategy \cite{alipanahi2015predicting}.
 Specifically, the DNA sequence and its reverse complement are processed in parallel using the identical model.
 The resulting representation vectors are then pooled to form a unified, enriched representation as shown in Figure \ref{fig:JanusDNA} (B).
 This approach enables the model to effectively learn from both the original and reverse complement sequences, improving its ability to capture intricate patterns and relationships within DNA sequences, thereby enhancing performance across various tasks.
+We further conduct ablation experiments on reverse complement design in Appendix \ref{ablation: RC}.